imaginary-institute/hybrid-learning-design-toolkit/03-dimension-03-facilitation-equity-community-design-kit/hybrid-learning-environment-inclusive-guide.md

 ---

-*The Inclusive Environment Guide is part of Dimension 1 tools focused on creating accessible and equitable hybrid learning environments.*
+*The Inclusive Environment Guide is part of Dimension 3 tools focused on facilitation, equity, and community design for hybrid learning environments.*